-4. BLOG POSTINGS
+4. COURSE BLOGS

-The online blog postings are designed to be a reflection on the prompts that will be given at four points throughout the semester.
-They should not be a summary of the readings or information given in class.
+The online course blogs are designed to be a reflection on the prompts that will be given at four points throughout the semester.
+They are not be a summary of the readings or information given in class, but rather a way to connect the subject matter covered in class to the fraternal experience.

-5. COMMUNITY IMPACT GROUP PROIECTS
+5. COMMUNITY IMPACT GROUP PROJECTS